Mom's Wholesale Foods

 We had talks with other banks, but ultimately The Progress Fund was able to give us a good deal.
 We felt comfortable in that relationship, knowing that it’s genuinely a partnership, and not strictly business.

-Pepperoni rolls have been a family specialty since the Depression, so it’s no surprise that the Pratt family’s bakery was bursting by 2020.
+Pepperoni rolls have been a 3-generation family specialty since the Depression, so it’s no surprise that the Pratt family’s bakery was bursting-at-the-seams by 2020.
+They couldn’t expand their rented space, and the search for a new location was interrupted by COVID-19.
 “We just had way too much stuff in there and not enough room,” says Philip D. Pratt, whose parents founded Mom’s Wholesale Foods.
-They couldn’t expand their rented space, and the search for a new location was interrupted by COVID-19.
 By 2022, demand had only increased as stores and restaurants affected by the staffing crisis sought more quality prepared foods.
 Says Philip: “We need to make a move.”

-The Pratts found a former craft store in New Castle that could be adapted into a bakery.
-Mom’s had borrowed from The Progress Fund early in its history, and after checking in with banks, the Pratts decided to do so again.
-The loan’s customized schedule included lower payments during the months in which Mom’s would still owe rent on its old bakery.
+The Pratts found a former craft store in New Castle they could buy and adapt into a bakery.
+Mom’s had borrowed from The Progress Fund early in its history and decided to do so again.
+The Progress Fund customized the loan to include lower payments during months in which Mom’s would still owe rent on its old bakery.

 Mom’s now has around 60% more floor space.
 It is enhancing efficiency and increasing production while also developing a small retail operation.
-Mom’s now has flexibility to expand with the pepperoni roll business, without checking with a landlord.
-“We need to own,” says Philip, “if we wanted to have more control of where this boat is going.”
+Mom’s now has flexibility to expand with the growing demand of their pepperoni roll business.
+“We needed to own,” says Philip, “if we wanted to have more control of where this boat is going.”